-- The design development concept plan was developed with the participation of the school staff, the HCPSS staff, and the design team.
+- 1. The concept plan was developed with participation of the school staff, the HCPSS staff, and the design team.
 Space layout plans were developed and reviewed with the school staff. - 2.
 The project facts have been updated to represent the current concept design, shown on page 9. - 3.
 This project is proceeding on time with the posted project schedule, shown on page 9. - 4.
 As it is a goal of this project to achieve a "Certified" status, a preliminary Leadership in Energy and Environmental Design (LEED) score card has been provided, shown on page 10. - 5.
 Proposed site plan refinements are noted on page 16. - 6.
 Proposed floor plan refinements are noted on page 22. - 7.
-The proposed space analysis, starting on page 24, includes both the schematic design and design development square footages for the proposed plan. - 8.
-The cost estimate has been updated by the construction manager based on the design development proposed plan. - 9.
+The proposed space analysis, starting on page 24, includes the schematic design, design development, and construction document square footages for the proposed plan. - 8.
+The cost estimate has been updated by the construction manager based on the construction document proposed plan. - 9.
 Several security measures have been incorporated into the design.
 Examples of the security measures incorporated are bringing the administrative suite to the front of the building, providing a secure vestibule, locking all exterior doors during school hours, providing a direct corridor from the entrance to the kindergarten rooms, and providing lockable doors in the corridors.
-Additional investigations are currently being performed on a safe room option utilized in other counties. - 10.
-Illustrations of individual spaces are found in the "equipment plans" section of the report.
-All participants of the design development review, listed on page 6, had involvement in the development, review, and approval of the space layouts.